 Fishing is one of the park's more popular activities.
 Lake trout, rainbow trout, whitefish and Dolly Varden are found in Red Shirt, Butterfly, Lynx and Nancy lakes.
 Northern pike are found in Red Shirt, Lynx and Tanaina lakes.

 One of the main summer attractions is the Lynx Lake Loop Canoe Trail, a watery route through an eight-mile chain of lakes.
 Portages are clearly marked and wet sections are covered with boardwalk.
 Beginning at the Tanaina Lake Canoe Trailhead at Mile 4.5 of the Nancy Lake Parkway is the Lynx Lake Loop, a full-day paddle or an ideal weekend trip.
 Canoes can be rented at South Rolly Campground.

 Hiking at Nancy Lake in the summer is limited due to the terrain.
 The major hiking trail in the recreation area is the Red Shirt Lake Trail located at the end of Nancy Lake Parkway across from the entrance to the South Rolly Lake Campground.
 The one-way, three-mile trail follows the tops of glacial moraines to provide views of the area's lakes and the Chugach Mountains on the horizon.
 The Red Shirt Lake Trail ends at eight lakeside campsites.

 The summer canoe and hiking trails are transformed in winter to 40 miles of trails for cross-country skiing, dog mushing, snowshoeing and snowmobiling.
 While most trails are open for motorized snow vehicles, 10 miles of trails are reserved for cross-country skiers.
-Ice fishing is also a popular winter activity.
-Nancy, Lynx and Red Shirt lakes offer the best opportunities for catching winter rainbow trout.
+Ice fishing is also a popular winter activity; Nancy, Lynx and Red Shirt lakes offer the best locations for catching winter rainbow trout.